-During the Period, the Company purchased US\$60,000,000 nominal amount of TVB Notes issued by TVB Finance Limited through open market.
+During the Period, the Company purchased US\$60,000,000 nominal amount of TVB Notes issued by TVB Finance Limited through the open market.
 As at 30 June 2019, US\$500,000,000 nominal amount of TVB Notes remained outstanding.
-Details of TVB Notes and the purchase are set out in Note 13 to the condensed consolidated financial information.
+Details of TVB Notes purchased are set out in Note 15 to the condensed consolidated financial information.